gildas-lormeau/SingleFile-Safari-Extension/README.md

 # Build

-1. Run `./init.sh` to retrieve the source code of the extension
+1. Run `./init.sh` to retrieve the source code of the extension from GitHub
 2. Run `./build-dev.sh` (development) or `./build.sh` (production) to build the extension
 3. Build the project in Xcode